matt-harvey/swx/README.rst

 This will cause "email" to become "electronic-mail" and "email customer-service" to become "electronic-mail customer-service".
 If we *only* wanted to rename "email" and *not* "email customer-service", we could use the ``-x`` option to exclude sub-activities when renaming.
-Alternatively, the ``-r`` option to be used to replace every occurrence of the first argument, considered as a regular expression, with the second argument, anywhwere it occurs in any activity name.
+Alternatively, the ``-r`` option can be used to replace every occurrence of the first argument, considered as a regular expression, with the second argument, anywhwere it occurs in any activity name.